College Planning Process

 Financial aid is derived primarily from four sources: institutional money, private funding, state money and federal dollars.
 Institutional sources of aid are provided and controlled by the institution, while private sources of aid are derived from community organizations, foundations, professional associations, corporations and commercial lending institutions.
 State sources of aid are usually administered through a state agency and include grants/scholarships, loans and state funded work-study.
 The federal government is the largest single source of student financial aid funds and are appropriated annually by Congress.

 The CSS Financial Aid PROFILE, otherwise known as the 'Profile', is an online program of the College Scholarship Service (CSS), which is the financial aid division of the College Board.
 Many private colleges/universities subscribe to this program and require applicants wishing to be considered for financial aid to register with CSS and complete an electronic questionnaire called the “Profile.”
 Generally speaking, the CollegeBoard begins accepting this electronic registration in October.
-The Profile’s online registration process can be found at www.collegeboard.org The 2016-2017 fee for the initial application and reporting to one college was $25.00.
-Subsequent reports sent to additional colleges were $16.00 each.
+The Profile’s online registration process can be found at www.collegeboard.org The fee for the initial application and reporting to one college is $25.00.
+Subsequent reports sent to additional colleges are $16.00 each.
 The Profile form is only available online at the College Board website.

 If you have any questions regarding the financial aid process, please know you are welcome to contact any counselor in the guidance office.

 An interesting side note is that sometimes a student cannot be eligible for certain institutional funds until they have been rejected for federal sources.
 In addition, all students, regardless of income level, are eligible for Direct Unsubsidized Loans, but they must complete the FAFSA.
 These are two reasons why all students should consider completing the FAFSA - regardless of family income.

 FEDERAL FINANCIAL AID PROGRAMS